The Data Protection Act 2018 has data protection principles to ensure that your personal data is being dealt with correctly. These are:

 - ensure that personal information is not transferred outside the European Economic area without suitable safeguards.

-- ensure that staff are reminded that data covered by the GDPR and Data Protection Act is exempt from disclosure under the Freedom of Information Act 2000.
+- ensure that staff are reminded that data covered by the Data Protection Act is exempt from disclosure under the Freedom of Information Act 2000.

 Individuals whose data is collected by the Council must be made aware at the time of collection of all the processes that data may be subject to.
 No manual or automatic processing of an individual's data can take place unless reasonable steps have been taken to make that individual aware of that processing.